tyler-ingebrand/ModularRL/README.md

 First, you'll notice this looks similiar to a decentralized multi-agent.
 Unlike in multi-agent RL however, the state is the same for all agents.
 We use the state as the input to a control function which outputs which agent should be active.
 Based on that control signal, and a demultiplexor, we send the state to only the 1 agent we want to use.
 Then, that agent's action is the output.
 This output is also selected based on the same control signal, although its not shown to avoid cluttering the diagram.

 Likewise, an experience update only applies to one of the agents.
 So, based on the state of the experience, we use our control function to get a control signal.
 Then, the experience is once again demulitplexed to the correct agent.
-Only 1 of the agents updates with each call of update on the Compositional agent.
+Only 1 of the agents updates with each call of learn on the Compositional agent.

 As mentioned, the control function can often be a switch statement.
 I will go over an example in detail later on in this document.